earthcubeprojects-chords/chords/bin/ssl/ssl.md

           certbot

 1. Run certbot to request a certificate (“certonly” command) .
 This causes the following to happen:
 - certbot requests a token from letsencrypt, which it places in the nginx accessible filesystem.
 - letsencrypt retrieves the token via nginx.
 - certbot is delivered the certificate, which it places it in the nginx SSL certificate directory.

-        docker-compose run --nodeps --entrypont " \
+        docker-compose run --nodeps --entrypoint "\
-           certonly \
+          certbot certonly \
-           --webroot -w=/var/www/certbot --email $SSL_EMAIL \
+           --webroot -w=/chords/public/certbot --email $SSL_EMAIL \
-           --agree-tos --no-eff-email --staging -d $SSL_HOST " \
+           --agree-tos --no-eff-email --staging -d $SSL_HOST" \
            certbot

 1. Shutdown nginx.